 What is the maximum file size for Gmail attachments?

 Gmail allows attachments up to 25MB.
 Larger files automatically upload to Google Drive, and you can share them as links up to 10GB in size.
-This system keeps emails lightweight and prevents failed sends.
-If you’re working with multiple attachments, remember that the 25MB limit applies to the combined total — so even smaller files can quickly add up.
-Using Drive ensures your message always goes through, no matter the file size.
+The 25MB limit applies to the combined total of all attachments in one email, so multiple smaller files can add up quickly.
+Using Drive ensures your message always goes through.

 How do I send a 1GB file through email?